nagehanrdogan/Arms-Transfer-Networks-of-Nuclear-Outlier-States-1995-2024-/README.md

 pip install pandas numpy networkx matplotlib

 ## Usage
-Open `NA-Outsider-NPT.ipynb` and run cells in order.
+Open `Network-Analysis-Outsider-NPT.ipynb` and run cells in order.
 Outputs are saved to the `outputs/` folder.

 ## Country Groups